 - MA in Writing and Digital Communication

-Most programs conferring a Master in Public Relations degree offer curriculums that concentrate on communications practices used in government, public communication, non-profit organizations and private businesses.
+Most programs conferring a Master of Public Relations degree offer curricula that concentrate on professional communications.
+These engagement practices are key to success in government, public communication, nonprofit organizations, and private businesses.

-Typically, students will learn about research methodology, communications theories, and leadership in public.
-It is common that a masters program may include internships or culminating capstone projects that entail real-world experience.
+Typically, PR students learn about research methodology, communications theories, and public leadership.
+Public Relations Masters programs may also involve internships or culminating capstone projects for real-world experience.
 Coursework within the PR program may include:

 - Ethics and law